-- 2.7 The National Park has a rich cultural and historic environment (see Map 3 "Cultural and built heritage designations" and Map 4 "Designed Landscapes").
+- 2.7 The National Park has a rich cultural and historic environment2 (see Map 4 "Cultural and built heritage designations" and Map 5 "Designed Landscapes").
 These special characteristics contribute significantly to the special sense of place within the Park.
 The assets include historic and listed buildings, conservation areas, scheduled ancient monuments, archaeological remains, historic gardens and designed landscapes.
 Furthermore, underneath the ground there is a wealth of archaeological remains waiting to be explored. - 2.8 Renewable energy schemes may impact on the cultural and historic environment depending on their location and size.
-It may be appropriate to alter site location, or include buffer areas.
+If culturally important or historic sites are located on, or close to, a development site it may be appropriate to alter site location, or include buffer areas around these attributes.
 Impacts on the cultural and historic environment, can be both direct and indirect: - Direct construction works in an area of archaeological sensitivity can cause irreversible damage to valuable irreplaceable assets; - Indirect the development of renewable energy infrastructure can have a significant impact on the setting of important historic features within the landscape.
 This includes views from and towards the feature of interest.

-&lt;sup>2 See Appendix 1 - Glossary
+2 See Appendix 1 - Glossary

-Map 2 - Natural heritage designations
+Map 3 - Natural heritage designations

-- 2.9 Where development is proposed that might impact on the cultural and historic environment, the developer will need to: - Identify the cultural and historic assets that might be affected: - by searching the National Park's Sites and Monuments Record and National Monuments Record to locate known archaeological sites, monuments and buildings; West of Scotland Archaeology Service (WoSAS) have an on-line search facility; - information on designed landscapes can be found in the Historic Environment Scotland's Inventory of Gardens and Designed Landscapes; The Inventory of Gardens and Designed Landscapes and Regionally Important Landscapes are shown on Map 4. - for conservation areas (on the National Park's website); - Define the setting of each cultural and historic asset the location of structures and buildings of a scheme may affect the archaeological, built or cultural resource including through its setting; - Assess how the proposal is likely to impact on this asset and its setting, for example the effects of direct impacts on sites due to land-take by tracks and ancillary structures; and - Consider the potential for previously unknown cultural heritage assets being affected by the proposals, either through early discussion with WoSAS (the National Park's Archaeology Service see contact details in Appendix 6), or by engaging independent archaeological advice. - Where proposal are likely to affect historic assets within the statutory remit of Historic Environment Scotland (scheduled monuments and their setting, category A listed buildings and their setting and gardens and designed landscapes in the Inventory of the Gardens and Designed Landscapes) developers should seek early engagement with Historic Environment Scotland. - 2.10 Historic Environment Scotland's website provides guidance on managing change in the historic environment which can help minimise the impact development can have on the fabric and setting of historic assets: - Of particular relevance is the guidance note on "Managing Change In the Historic Environment: Setting": - 2.11 Also WoSAS, as the National Park's Archaeology service, have archaeological advice and procedural guidance for developers on their website.
+- 2.9 Where development is proposed that might impact on the cultural and historic environment, the developer will need to: - Identify the cultural and historic assets that might be affected: - by searching the National Park's Sites and Monuments Record and National Monuments Record to locate known archaeological sites, monuments and buildings; West of Scotland Archaeology Service (WoSAS) have an on-line search facility; - information on designed landscapes can be found in the Historic Scotland's Inventory of Gardens and Designed Landscapes; The Inventory of Gardens and Designed Landscapes and Regionally Important Landscapes are shown on Map 5. - for conservation areas (on LLTNPA website); - Define the setting of each cultural and historic asset the location of structures and buildings of a scheme may affect the archaeological, built or cultural resource including through its setting; - Assess how the proposal is likely to impact on this asset and its setting, for example the effects of direct impacts on sites due to land-take by tracks and ancillary structures; and - Consider the potential for previously unknown cultural heritage assets being affected by the proposals, either through early discussion with WoSAS (the National Park's Archaeology Service see contact details in Appendix 6), or by engaging independent archaeological advice. - Where proposal are likely to affect historic assets within the statutory remit of Historic Scotland (scheduled monuments and their setting, category A listed buildings and their setting and gardens and designed landscapes in the Inventory of the Gardens and Designed Landscapes) developers should seek early engagement with Historic Scotland. - 2.10 Historic Scotland's website provides guidance on managing change in the historic environment which can help minimise the impact development can have on the fabric and setting of historic assets: - Of particular relevance is the guidance note on "setting": - 2.11 Also WoSAS, as the National Park's Archaeology service, have archaeological advice and procedural guidance for developers on their website.
 Developers should engage with WoSAS (see contact details in Appendix 6) at the pre-application stage in order to identify and agree which key cultural heritage assets might be affected by the proposals. - 2.12 For impacts on listed buildings and conservation areas, built heritage advice can be sought from the National Park's Built Environment Adviser (see contact details in Appendix 6).

-Map 3 Cultural and built heritage designations
+Map 4 Cultural and built heritage designations

-Map 4 Designed Landscape
+Map 5 Designed Landscape